robertjamesmiller/password-validator/README.md

 * Must be between 5 and 12 characters in length.
 * Must not contain any sequence of characters immediately followed by the same sequence.

-## Build and install this Java annotation into your local Maven repository:
+## Install it into your local Maven repository:

     mvn install